cmastrangelo/cmastrangelo/README.md

 ## About

 My name is Carlos Mastrangelo.
-I'm based in Los Angeles, California and I specialize in working with deep neural networks, quant, and DeFi applications.
+I'm based in Los Angeles, California.

 ## Tools